Craig-Hudson/The-SmokeHouse/README.md

 ![color pallette](/assets/readme-images/Color-Hunt-Palette-27374d526d829db2bfdde6ed.png)

 - I will be using white smoke and #526D82 colour text against the background colours.
-  - I will be using #27374D and #DDE6ED as background colors
+  - I will be using #27374D, #DDE6ED and white as background colors

   - **typography**
   - For headings I will be using Black Han Sans with a fallback of sans-serif.
     - For page text I will be using Quattrocento with a fall back of serif.

   - **Structure**
-    - The structure will be a single scrolling page, with multiple pages with each section being clearly identifiable, and the use of a pop up modal for the reservation booking form.
+    - The structure will be a single scrolling page, with multiple pages with each section being clearly identifiable, and the use of a pop up modal for the reservation booking form which has a form dump which opens up in a new tab, to allow the user to be able to stay on the website itself to be able to continue browsing if they would like to. and the use of an image carousel to make the website more appealing and not overloading the website full of images that aren't contained.

   - **Imagery**
-    - I will be using images of food and pictures of the restaurant to create more of a visual effect and to make the site more appealing to viewers.
+    - I will be using images of food and pictures of the restaurant to create more of a visual effect and to make the site more appealing to viewers, all of the images on the website were taken from [pexels](https://www.pexels.com/)

   - **Wireframes**

  [View wireframes here](/assets/wireframe-images/)

+### Acessability

+I have been attentive to make the website as accessible-friendly as possible through the following measures:

+- Utilizing semantic HTML to provide meaningful structure and enhance accessibility.
+- Incorporating descriptive alt attributes for images on the site to provide alternative text for screen readers.
+- I also tested my website using wave which reports back to me any errors/contrast errors that may occur.

+By implementing them few points above i have made my webpage as accessible and user friendly as possible taking into account those who may be visually impaired and require screen readers for assistance.

 ## Features